LucasDahl/DungeonAdventure/README.md

 ## Controls
 </div>

-The controls are simple wasd contorls, with a few extra to use items.
+The movement controls are WASD controls, with a few extra controls to use items.

 W - Up <br>
 A - Left <br>